kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

      Limits ResourceList `json:"limits,omitempty"
      // Requests describes the minimum amount of compute resources required.
      Requests ResourceList `json:"requests,omitempty"
-+    // Classes specifies the resource classes that the container should be assigned
++    // Classes specifies the class resources that the container should be assigned
 +    Classes map[ClassResourceName]string
 }